jenkinsci/apifortress-plugin/README.md

 settings of your API Fortress trial/subscription account.

 ## Modes
+There are 4 testing modes available.
+"Run single test" will run a single test, while the others will run suites of tests.

 ### Run single test
 You can run a single test by providing a test ID.
 Test IDs can be found in test interstitial pages.